tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getcomposeapplicationstatuslist.md

   - "zh-cn"
   - "zh-tw"
 ---

 # Get Compose Application Status List

+> [!IMPORTANT]
+>
+>  These API work with Service Fabric clusters running preview runtime version of 255.255.57--.255 and above.
+>

 Gets the list of compose applications created in the Service Fabric cluster.

 Gets the status about the compose applications that were created or in the process of being created in the Service Fabric cluster.
 The response includes the name, status and other details about the compose application.
 If the applications do not fit in a page, one page of results is returned as well as a continuation token which can be used to get the next page.